aptech/docs/docs/CR-momentd.rst

             * - string
               - Formula string e.g. ``"PAY + WT"`` or ``". - 1"`` (include all variables besides intercept).

-                These can be any size subset of the variables in the data set, and can be in any order.
-If a scalar 0 is passed, all columns of the data set will be used.
+                These can be any size subset of the variables in the dataset, and can be in any order.
+If a scalar 0 is passed, all columns of the dataset will be used.

     :type vars: Kx1 string array or Kx1 numeric vector or string